dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/built-in-explorer.md

 <img src="/static/snapshots/tutorial/explorer/explorer_8_en.png" class="hd-img"/>

-- Settings in the upper right corner of the Explorer
+- Settings in the upper right corner of the explorer

 <img src="/static/snapshots/tutorial/explorer/explorer_9_en.png" class="hd-img"/>

-## How to use external commands in Explorer?
+## How to use external commands in explorer?

-You can compress or decompress files through external commands in the Explorer.
+You can compress or decompress files through external commands in the explorer.

 Configure external commands for compression and decompression, see [HBuilderX External Commands](/Tutorial/UserGuide/externalCommands)